96005 PRIVATE LEONARD BARNETT

 Leonard earned the British War Medal and Victory Medal.

-The 1921 census shows the Barnett family Leonard Barnett (48) a Potters Mould Maker, Emily (49), Joseph William (25) Mould Maker Doulton, Clyde (20) Mould Maker Doulton, Frank (13) and Mary(7) living at 34 Orford Street Porthill.
+The 1921 census shows the Barnett family: Leonard Barnett (48), a Potter's Mould Maker, Emily (49), Joseph William (25), a Doulton Mould Maker, Clyde (20), a Doulton Mould Maker, Frank (13), and Mary(7) living at 34 Orford Street, Porthill.

-Leonard Barnett died 14.04.1931 aged 56.
+Leonard Barnett died on 14.04.1931, aged 56.

-The 1939 register sees Joseph William Barnett having married Florence Tittensor in 1922 living at 12 Highfield Avenue Newcastle Under Lyme, working as a Foreman Potter Mould Maker, children Irene born 1924 and Jean born 1925.
+The 1939 register sees Joseph William Barnett having married Florence Tittensor in 1922, living at 12 Highfield Avenue, Newcastle Under Lyme, working as a Foreman Potter Mould Maker, children Irene born 1924 and Jean born 1925.

-Clyde Barnett married Gertrude Byrne in 1924 and in 1939 they were living at 6 Edward Street, Newcastle Under Lyme, Clyde working as a Potter Mould Maker.
-Children Leonard born 1925, Neville J born 1934, further children born 1947 Carole A and Dennis M born 1950.
+Clyde Barnett married Gertrude Byrne in 1924, and in 1939 they were living at 6 Edward Street, Newcastle Under Lyme, Clyde working as a Potter Mould Maker.
+Children: Leonard born 1925, Neville J born 1934, further children born 1947, Carole A and Dennis M born 1950.

-Frank Barnett married Nellie Washington in 1933 and in the 1939 register they are living at 40 Edward Street, Newcastle Under Lyme, Frank working as a Potter Mould Maker, children Marjorie born 1935, Victor born 1936, further children Frank born 1943.
+Frank Barnett married Nellie Washington in 1933, and in the 1939 register they are living at 40 Edward Street, Newcastle Under Lyme, Frank working as a Potter Mould Maker, children Marjorie born 1935, Victor born 1936, further children Frank born 1943.

-Younger sister Mary married Dennis W G Turner in 1939 and can be found on the 1939 register living at 25 Boulton Street, Newcastle Under Lyme, Dennis (19.12.1913) working as an Insurance Agent, Mary (10.01.1914) Unpaid House Duties and Mary Barnett (15.12.1871).
+Younger sister Mary married Dennis W G Turner in 1939 and can be found on the 1939 register living at 25 Boulton Street, Newcastle Under Lyme, Dennis (19.12.1913) working as an Insurance Agent, Mary (10.01.1914) Unpaid House Duties, and Mary Barnett (15.12.1871).

-Emily Barnett died 9th February 1940 aged 68 years.
+Emily Barnett died on 9th February 1940, aged 68 years.

 SOURCES